jizhang-cmu/gadgets/local_movement/readme.md

 The 'local_movement' folder contains a ROS package to move the vehicle around in short and direct movements.
-Copy the folder to the ROS Workspace on the vehicle NUC computer and compile.
+Copy the folder to the 'src' folder in the ROS Workspace on the vehicle NUC computer and compile.
 ```
 colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```